Reviews on Airbnb are what make the community so strong. They help bring transparency and keep you safe as a guest AND as a host.

 - Have a locked suggestion box that guests can use to leave you a private message.

-Here is a fifth Pro tip that Airbnb Superhost Pierre from @airbnbeer shared with me.
+Here is a Pro tip from Airbnb Superhost Pierre from @airbnbeer:

 “Always have a guestbook at disposal and invite people to leave a word 10 minutes before check-out.
 No one can politely refuse.